Link Search Menu Expand Document

 `docker`{{copy}}

-Katacoda supports copying code snippets or longer text into the clipboard by adding the attribute data-target.
+Katacoda supports copying longer code snippets into the clipboard by using a <pre> tag with class=file and data-target=clipboard.

 <pre class="file" data-target="clipboard">